Zabrane/qlnd/doc/LightningTickerplants.md

 * memo: This is a simple message which can be used as a reference for the payment
 * value:  The amount in Satoshis the payer should send
 * expiry: Payment request expiry time in seconds.
-Default is 3600 (1 hour).
+The default is 3600 (1 hour).

 ```q
 q).lnd.addInvoice[`memo`value`expiry!("Data Request Received: Pay 100Sat to receive";100;"3600")]